Browser Studies

 Booklet

-The booklet presents the idea, not a web version of the extension: why the floating panel exists, why theater mode is geometry-based, and how the saved-link library works.
+The booklet presents the idea, not a web version of the extension: why the floating panel exists, why theater mode is geometry-based, and how a saved link becomes an input for the article app.

 The file opens as an editable PowerPoint deck and can be reused for internal demos, notes, or future packaging decisions.